Why don’t we just do exactly what we feel like doing when we feel like doing it?

 Handouts: Emotional Regulation, Social Sills, & Problem Solving

-This entry in the list is really a bonus—it includes several worksheets and handouts you can use as a teacher, parent, or therapist with the children in your care.
+This entry on the list is really a bonus—it includes several worksheets and handouts you can use as a teacher, parent, or therapist with the children in your care.

 It includes worksheets and handouts like:

-It also includes helpful worksheets for teachers to complete in order to enhance their ability to help students develop better self-regulation.
+It also includes helpful worksheets for teachers to complete in order to enhance their ability to help students develop better self-regulation skills.